 As cooking oil ages, it undergoes oxidation, which causes it to become rancid.
 Rancid oil has an unpleasant smell and taste that can significantly impact the overall flavor of your dishes.
 Consuming rancid cooking oil may also result in digestive discomfort.
 Properly cleaning and disposing of old cooking oil prevents the oxidation process and helps maintain the freshness and flavor of your food.

-See also How long to cook chicken legs in the air fryer
+See also How long do you cook bone in chicken breast

 Benefits of Cleaning Old Cooking Oil